togakangaroo/thee/README.md

 ## `this` checking

 Code using `thee` shouldn't use `this`.
 Therefore, when first wrapping a function, `thee` will by default attempt to parse the function code for usages of `this` and throw an error if this is found.
 Sometimes this might not be the desired behavior.
-In order to disable it pass an optioins object with `{ noThisCheck: true}`
+In order to disable it, pass an optioins object with `{ noThisCheck: true}`

 ```js
 fred.sayHi = thee(function(p) { console.log("Hi from this. " + p.name) }, { noThisCheck: true }) );
 ```

-or disable globally
+or disable it globally

 ```js
 thee.noThisCheck = true